smarter-sh/community/committee-code-of-conduct/charter.md

-# Kubernetes Code of Conduct Committee Charter
+# Smarter Code of Conduct Committee Charter

 ## Mission/Purpose
 Our primary mission is creating and maintaining a safe and respectful community.